Surveillance art: Performance

 On May 3, 2008, artists Robin Hewlett and Ben Kinsley staged a simulated street scene in a Pittsburgh neighborhood when the Google Street View team came through.
 They named the project "Street with a View" which they describe as introducing "fiction, both subtle and spectacular, into the doppelganger world of Google Street View."
 Using an array of local residents and actors, scenes included a marathon, a parade, a garage band practice, firemen rescuing a cat, and a sword fight.
 This was one of the first instances where Google Street View had been used as a means of art, specifically as surveillance art.

 The Surveillance Camera Players (SCP), based in New York City and founded by Bill Brown, are one of the main innovators of this art form.
-This group of actors stages various plays in public spaces, their first one being Alfred Jarry’s "Ubu Roi" on December 10, 1996 at the 14th Street-Union Square Subway station.
-They have performed other famous works such as Samuel Beckett’s Waiting for Godot, Edgar Allan Poe’s The Raven, George Orwell’s "1984" and Animal Farm.
+This group of actors stages various plays in public spaces, their first one being Alfred Jarry's "Ubu Roi" on December 10, 1996, at the 14th Street-Union Square Subway station.
+They have performed other famous works such as Samuel Beckett's Waiting for Godot, Edgar Allan Poe's The Raven, George Orwell's Nineteen Eighty-Four and Animal Farm.
 Their plays are staged in very public places such as subway stations, Times Square, Rockefeller Center, Washington Square Park, Union Square, and various other landmarks throughout the city.
 Their primary purpose is to create a public spectacle in order to get people to question the role surveillance plays in their lives.
 These performances may be witnessed by the public, yet the actual recordings of these performances remain inaccessible.
 The SCP is said to have been inspired by the anti-surveillance manifesto, "Guerilla Programming of Surveillance Equipment," but state that they were not the first to stage surveillance camera theater.
 They state that it was the invention of comedy writers:

 The SCP has a wide following around the world and has even spawned sister groups in Arizona, California, Italy, Lithuania, Sweden, and Turkey suggesting how the issue of surveillance is one which transcends nationalities and cultures, bringing people together to make one synonymous public statement.
-However, they say that although they are flattered that they inspire others, they're rarely impressed by the work that is created.
+However, they say that although they are flattered that they inspire others, they are rarely impressed by the work that is created.
 Their complaint is that in the videos that are created, the artists usually end up promoting "several of the primary ideological supports for generalized surveillance."
 These works of art fail to connect their audiences to the everyday people who are being watched.